-Research students are subject to the university's policy and procedures for the non-payment of tuition fees.
-The university's, Policy and procedures from 2014-2015 for the non-payment of tuition fees, can be viewed by going to http://www2.gre.ac.uk/about/policy and selecting 'Finance'.
+Research students are subject to the university's policy and procedure for the non-payment of tuition fees.
+The university's, Policy and Procedures for the Non-Payment of Tuition Fees, can be viewed at https://docs.gre.ac.uk/rep/sas/policy-for-the-non-payment-of-tuition-fees.